rogerhung1006/DataViz-with-Tableau/README.md

 - Self Service Analytics Dashboard
 - Flight Route Display Dashboard

-## 1. Geo-spatial Analytics - Boston Crime
+## 1. Geo-spatial Analytics - Boston Crimes
 This is a dashboard that allow me to observe when and where do all the incidence of crimes happen in Boston across different years.
 In this case, I put my focus on incidence of larceny, but users can always select different categories using the filter.

 - Working dataset can be found on Kaggle.
 Link is shown below: